feliperamos88/Dreamvortex/README.md

 To connect to the database, you must create a [Sequelize](https://sequelize.org/docs/v6/getting-started/) instance.
 This can be done by either passing the connection parameters separately to the Sequelize constructor or by passing a single connection URI from the server directory.

 Sequelize will automatically create the database, but there will be no data in it.
-To populate the database, from the server/database directory, run:
+Considering that you have PostgreSQL installed on your computer, to populate the database, run the following command from the server/database directory:

 ```shell
 $ psql < game_seed.sql